hassansaei/VNtyper/reference/README.md

 This means:
 - When the first contig is `1`, do not allow `1-1` or `1-3`.
 - All other combinations starting with `1` (except `1-1` and `1-3`) are allowed.

+## 2. pseudonymize.py

+## 3. Adapted adVNTR references

+The referneces in vntr_db_advntr.zip have been created by removing all non-Muc1 entries from the hg9 database and adding the MUC1 reference with the same ID to the hgg38 database where it was missing and changing the start position to the corresponding start position after finding this with UCSC BLAT usng the left sequence.